idealius/transpose_covid_timeseries/readme.md

 `pip3 install pdfminer3`

-*Note: for JSON and JS rate outputs also `pip3 install pandas`

 3. Right-click `downloadcovid.ps1` then click Run with Powershell
 - OR Install wget, add to PATH, then run `downloadcovid.bat`